 This ratio analysis looks at all debt that places a burden on our general government revenue stream, including enterprise fund debt.
 The City issued debt on behalf of its single enterprise fund in February 2017.
 This debt was issued for two pick-up trucks, and two semi-automated and one fully-automated 31 cubic-yard trash removal trucks.
-Payments, scheduled to begin in 2020, will stay well within the City's financial ordinances, which state in Chapter 4.44.070 that, "enterprise fund debt service as a percentage of enterprise operating revenue - should not exceed fifteen percent (15%)."
-Selling debt in support of the solid waste program enables the City to strategically replace our aging fleet of trash trucks, and purchase more vehicles in the future.
+Payments, which began in 2020, will stay well within the City's financial ordinances, which state in Chapter 4.44.070 that, "enterprise fund debt service as a percentage of enterprise operating revenue - should not exceed fifteen percent (15%)."